Honeybeei/Honeybeei/README.md

   *React notes.
 It's not for every topic, but the essential ones and for the ones I often forget.*

 - 🗣️ [Language Model Dev Note](https://github.com/Honeybeei/language-model-dev-note)
   *Notes on language models.
-I will handle various topics related to language models.*
+I will handle various topics related to language models such as 🦜 LangChain, 📚 RAG, 📝 Prompt Engineering, 🔧 Fine-tuning, 🤖 Agents, etc.*

 ---